gemrtz/Group-Project/GroupAssignments/readme.md

   - Median Household Income
   - Age

+Once we overlay both datasets, we will be able to identify the top 10 census tracts that have the most miles of HIN segments within thier corresponding boundaries.
+We will conduct a comparative analysis of these census tracts to determine if there are any demographic commonalities amongst the census tracts.

 From this research, we anticipate developing an understanding of how demographic factors correlate with traffic collisions, highlighting the most affected areas and populations.
 We will also gain insights into the spatial and demographic patterns of collision vulnerability in Los Angeles County.
 Specifically, as race/ethnicity may emerge as a primary factor influencing collision risk, and vulnerable populations, such as those with lower incomes or older adults, are likely to be disproportionately impacted by traffic violence.
 Overall, this research will deepen our spatial understanding of Los Angeles County, and inform us on areas to promote strategies to make transportation systems safer and more equitable for all.